For more information,

 visit www.ncua.gov for federally insured credit unions.

-You still have access to your accounts, funds and services
+For customers: You still have access to your accounts, funds and services

 Although banks, credit unions and other financial services businesses may restrict face-to-face access with employees, you can still access your accounts and funds in a variety of ways